babincc/flutter_workshop/packages/flutter_hue/README.md

 		),
 	);

-// Send the PUT request to change the color of the ligth. await bridge.put(myLight);
+// Send the PUT request to change the color of the light. await bridge.put(myLight);
 ```